As with any family planning method, women who want to avoid pregnancy need to know how effective this method is.

-We expect to recruit and follow women 1200 women in the study who have recently downloaded Dot and wish to avoid pregnancy for at least one year (13 menstrual cycles).
+We expect to recruit and follow over 700 women in the study who have recently downloaded Dot and wish to avoid pregnancy for at least one year (13 menstrual cycles).
 The study will collect most of the data through the app itself, including pop-ups and brief questionnaires.

 To our knowledge, the Dot efficacy study will be the first to follow women over time to assess the outcomes of a pregnancy prevention app.

 Women who enroll in the study will provide information to researchers about their menstrual cycles, sexual activity, and how they are using information received from Dot to make decisions about their fertility.